 - A completed EMU MBA application: online application

 - Official transcripts from each college or university attended.

 - Two letters of recommendation including one from an employer.

 - GMAT scores.*

-- Interview with one or both MBA co-directors.
+- Interview with the MBA director.

 An MBA admissions committee composed of program faculty makes the final admission decision.
 Students who have not yet completed their prerequisite courses or who have not yet taken the GMAT may, on a case by case basis, be conditionally admitted to the program (see below).
 Please contact the MBA program coordinator to arrange for an interview.

 *Applicants are exempt from taking the GMAT if they have a Master’s degree in a relevant field and can provide documentation about their qualifying entrance exam (e.g., GRE or LSLSAT).
 Performance on the GMAT will assist in admissions, placement, and prereq courses.
 Click here for a free GMAT prep guide.

 You can contact Patty Eckard, MBA office coordinator, for more information.